ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 * Added: wcpas_product_attributes_textdomain function
 * Changed: WordPress tested up to 5.9.2
-* Fixed: Translations may not load due to load_plugin_textdomain not registered on init
+* Fixed: Translations may not load due to load_plugin_textdomain not hooked on init

 = 1.2.0 - 2021-07-16 =